Dark matter: Early history

 The second to suggest the existence of dark matter using stellar velocities was Dutch astronomer Jacobus Kapteyn in 1922.

-A publication from 1930 points to Swedish Knut Lundmark being the first to realise that the universe must contain much more mass than we can observe.
-Dutchman and radio astronomy pioneer Jan Oort also hypothesized the existence of dark matter in 1932.
-Oort was studying stellar motions in the local galactic neighborhood and found the mass in the galactic plane must be greater than what was observed, but this measurement was later determined to be erroneous.
+A publication from 1930 by Swedish astronomer Knut Lundmark points to him being the first to realise that the universe must contain much more mass than can be observed.
+Dutch radio astronomy pioneer Jan Oort also hypothesized the existence of dark matter in 1932.
+Oort was studying stellar motions in the galactic neighborhood and found the mass in the galactic plane must be greater than what was observed, but this measurement was later determined to be incorrect.